A small-time coupling between $\Lambda$-coalescents and branching processes: Preliminaries

 \subsection{Lookdown construction}

-The lookdown construction was first introduced by Donnelly and Kurtz in 1996~\cite{dkfirst}.
-Their goal was to give a construction of the Fleming-Viot superprocess that provides an explicit description of the genealogy of the individuals in the population (see~\cite{etheridge} for a reader-friendly introduction to these notions).
-Donnelly and Kurtz subsequently modified their construction in~\cite{dk99} to include more general measure-valued processes (such as the Dawson-Watanabe superprocesses).
-It is this version that we use here, and that we will apply to the generalized Fleming-Viot superprocesses (which are dual to $\La$-coalescents) as well as to the ratio processes associated to CSBPs.
-Our approach here shares common points with that of~\cite{7}.
+The lookdown construction was first introduced by Donnelly and Kurtz in 1996 \cite{dkfirst}.
+Their goal was to give a construction of the Fleming--Viot superprocess that provides an explicit description of the genealogy of the individuals in the population; see \cite{etheridge} for a reader-friendly introduction to these notions.
+Donnelly and Kurtz subsequently modified their construction in \cite{dk99} to include more general measure-valued processes (such as the Dawson--Watanabe superprocesses).
+It is this version that we use here, and that we will apply to the generalized Fleming--Viot superprocesses (which are dual to $\La $-coalescents) as well as to the ratio processes associated to CSBPs.
+Our approach here shares common points with that of \cite{7}.

 For a given (infinite size) population evolving in continuous time, let the genetic types of individuals be encoded as numbers in $[0,1]$.
-More precisely, for each $i \ge 1$ and $t\geq 0$, let $\xi_i(t)\in [0,1]$ be the genetic type of the individual $i$ (or level $i$) at time $t$.
-As will be seen soon, for our models, the infinite particles system $((\xi_1(t),\xi_2(t), \ldots),\, t\ge 0)$ is such that the limiting empirical measure exists simultaneously for all $t$, almost surely.
-The process $(\Xi_t(\cdot),\,t\geq 0)$ is a convenient way to track the evolution of the genetic composition of the population.
+More precisely, for each $i \ge1$ and $t\geq0$, let $\xi_i(t)\in[0,1]$ be the genetic type of the individual $i$ (or level~$i$) at time $t$.
+As will be seen soon, for our models, the infinite particle system $((\xi_1(t),\xi_2(t), \ldots), t\ge0)$ is such that the limiting empirical measure

+exists simultaneously for all $t$, almost surely.
+The process $(\Xi_t(\cdot), t\geq0)$ is a convenient way to track the evolution of the genetic composition of the population.